DarieMunros/DarieMunros/README.md

 # Darie - Employee Leave - Due to Surveillance Software

-## If you are asked to develop surveillance software that appears unlawful, invasive, or intended to violate privacy rights, you should not proceed. contact the police.
+## If you are asked to develop surveillance software that appears unlawful, invasive, or intended to violate privacy rights, you should not proceed.
+Contact the Police.

-### Call Police: 112
+### Call Police: 112 or 101 for Local Police
+### Report Data Protection Breach: icocasework@ico.org.uk

 ![](Docs/1d6c489d68b76111347467014ccb63f3.jpg)